 The comprehensive screening testing regime in place is based on science and expert advice.
-Testing will be a crucial part of minimising transmission: used for general screening depending on roles and for those identified as a close contact of a positive case; as well as used for diagnosis for those experiencing symptoms of COVID-19.
+Testing will be a crucial part of minimising transmission: used for general screening and for those identified as a close contact of a positive case; as well as used for diagnosis for those experiencing symptoms of COVID-19.